 Set up a simple shortcut to toggle Full Screen mode, or set it to invoke and dismiss automatically.

-The first four shortcuts in the list will toggle Full Screen on and off.
+The first four shortcuts in the list toggle Full Screen on and off.
 Trigger the action once, and it will invoke Full Screen.
 Trigger it again and it will dismiss Full Screen and return to the normal interface.

 When in Full Screen mode, you can always return to the interface by tapping the button in the top left corner.